usnistgov/ABDNavigator/README.md

 ## Project Components:
 **ABDNavigator** is the primary interface seen by the end-user.
 It is meant to be user friendly with a google-maps-like interface in which elements of the "map" such as scanning probe images, optical images, lithographic designs, and labels are editable and can be overlayed and aligned with one another.

 **ABDController** is designed to interface with a scanned probe controller, providing a means for the ABDNavigator to communicate with and control a scanning probe.
-Currently an interface to the ScientaOmicron Matrix controller is implemented, though by design ABDController can be extended in a modular fashion to implement communication with other scanning probe controllers that provide sufficient APIs.
+Currently an interface to the ScientaOmicron[¹] Matrix controller is implemented, though by design ABDController can be extended in a modular fashion to implement communication with other scanning probe controllers that provide sufficient APIs.

 ## Contents:
 1. Installation